AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::caution

 The main disadvantage of using multiple content blockers is that rules from different blockers are applied independently.
-Blocking rules are not affected by this, but unblocking rules (fixing websites, bypassing anti-adblocks) can cause problems.
+Blocking rules are not affected by this, but unblocking rules may cause problems.
 If a blocking rule is in one content blocker and an exception is in another, the exception will not work.
 Filter maintainers use `!#safari_cb_affinity` to define Safari content blocker affinity for the rules inside of the directive block.

 :::